danielbohannon/Out-FINcodedCommand/README.md

 download, fork and review it from this repository (https://github.com/danielbohannon/Out-FINcodedCommand).
 Please report issues or feature requests through Github's bug tracker associated with this project.
+(Not really -- this is a simple POC, not a Cadillac with a warranty.)

 To install: